putrip3/Simple-CV-Website/README.md

 # Feature

  - Simple interface, accessible from  various devices.
- - Information about me such as education, organization, and contac.
+ - Information about me such as education, organization, and contact.
  - List of skills
  - Portfolio like certification and projects
 # Contributors